sciai-lab/batchlib/README.md

 # BatchLib

-Batch processing for image-analysis on high-throughput screening data; developed for covid19 antibody test set-up.
+Batch processing for image-analysis on high-throughput screening data; developed for a Covid19 IF assay.
+See [Microscopy-based assay for semi-quantitative detection of SARS-CoV-2 specific antibodies in human sera](https://www.biorxiv.org/content/10.1101/2020.06.15.152587v1) for a full description of the assay.

 ## Installation